You already get FREE TV with an antenna, but you're not getting Good News TV...

 Please feel free to CONTACT US if you are interested in watching Good News TV and you need help.
 You can reach us at Good News TV by calling: 480-264-1116.
 You can also email us at email@example.com.

-* GOOD NEWS TV CAN BE FOUND ON THE FOLLOWING CHANNELS BY POINTING YOUR ANTENNA IN THE DIRECTION INDICATED: Phoenix channel 22.1 from South Mountain around Central Avenue, Prescott channel 32.1 from Mt Francis, Payson channel 38.1 from Diamond Point, Flagstaff channel 19.1 from Mt Elden, and Yuma channel 39.1 from Peanut Patch.
+* GOOD NEWS TV CAN BE FOUND ON THE FOLLOWING CHANNELS BY POINTING YOUR ANTENNA IN THE DIRECTION INDICATED: Phoenix channel 22.1 from South Mountain around Central Avenue, Prescott channel 32.1 from Mt Francis, Payson channel 38.1 from Diamond Point, Flagstaff channel 19.1 from Mt Elden, Yuma channel 39.1 from Peanut Patch, and Tucson channel 14.4 from Mt Bigelow.